Ben McEvoy: Personal life

-McEvoy has a younger brother Peter, who played for the Box Hill Hawks Football Club development team, and lead the development league in goalkicking in 2014, booting 59 goals.
-The two brothers played alongside each other in the 2014 elimination final against Port Melbourne, with the brothers combining for 6 goals in a 24-point victory to the Hawks, the same game being Peter's debut VFL match.
+McEvoy has a younger brother Peter, who played for the Box Hill Hawks Football Club development team, and lead the Development League in goalkicking in 2014, booting 59 goals.
+The two brothers played alongside each other in the 2014 qualifying final against Port Melbourne, with the brothers combining for 6 goals in a 24-point victory to the Hawks, the same game being Peter's debut VFL match.